Negative Binomial Distribution In C++ - C++ Programming Tutorial

 Negative Binomial Distribution In C++

-In this article, we will discuss the negativebinomialdistribution in C++ with its syntax, parameters, and examples.
+In this guide, we will explore the negativebinomialdistribution in C++ along with its syntax, parameters, and illustrations.

 What is the negative_binomial_distribution function in C++?

-This function is specified in the randomRandom header.
-A negative binomial distribution is a random number distribution that produces integers based on a negative binomial discontinuous distribution (also known as the Pascal distribution), where the probability mass function is defined below.
+This function is defined in the randomRandom header file.
+A negative binomial distribution generates integer values following a negative binomial discrete distribution (also called the Pascal distribution).
+The probability mass function for this distribution is described as follows:

 Syntax: